Retired LCDR Carl Jewett

 The Centers for Disease Control and Prevention mentions painters on a lengthy list of occupations exposed to asbestos.
-Exposure occurred because this toxin was often included in the most important part of the job: paint.
+Exposure occurred because this toxin was often included in the most important part of the job: paint and coating.

 The mineral is durable and can strengthen paint mixtures.
 Many companies added asbestos to their paint formulas to improve durability.